Free-to-Use Images

 - Art History Teaching Resources (AHTR)

-AHTR was created by Michelle Millar Fisher of the Graduate Center and Karen Shelby of Baruch College.
+AHTR was created in 2011 by Michelle Millar Fisher and Karen Shelby, who were both CUNY Graduate Teaching Fellows.
 It “is a peer-populated platform for educators who use visual and material culture in their teaching practice.
 Home to an evolving and collectively authored repository of open educational content, AHTR serves as a collaborative virtual community for art history instructors at all stages of their academic and professional careers.” - Introduction to the History of Modern Art

 This open course site is maintained by Sharon Jordan at Lehman College.